 UPDATE – JANUARY 2021: This article is now out of date, but don’t worry.
 We produce a monthly directory of the top UK travel credit card offers – please click HERE or use the ‘Credit Card Offers’ menu above.
 Thank you.

-The ‘Credit Cards Update’ page at the top of the blog has been updated for November to reflect changes over the past month.
-(Click here to see it if you are an e-mail or RSS reader.)
+The ‘Credit Card Offers’ page at the top of the site has been updated for November to reflect changes over the past month.

 After a quiet start to the month, things have really picked up in the last few days.

 Here are the changes over the past month:

 American Express Preferred Rewards Gold – yesterday I discussed a special 30,000 Membership Rewards points (= 30,000 Avios) sign-up deal, good until 4th November only.
 Details here.

 British Airways Amex – the sign-up bonuses have been considerably ramped up, and are now at the 2nd-highest level ever.
 The free card is offering 9,000 Avios and the £150 fee card is offering 25,000 Avios.
 Full details here in this article.

 United Airlines Amex – after a couple of months of no bonus, which followed a few months with a paltry 5,000 mile bonus, United has brought back its 15,000 MileagePlus miles sign-up deal.
 Click here for my article which discusses this.